sc0ttj/Project/README.md

 Project
 ==================

-1. Installation:

-  - you only need to do this once:
+1. Installation: you only need to do that once!

-  - open a terminal and run these commands:
+  - open a terminal in this folder and run this command:

-      cd ~/Project
       ./setup-host-ubuntu-env.sh

-2. Project setup:

-  - do this every time you login or boot up your PC:
+2. Project setup: do this every time you login or boot up your PC

   a. in a terminal, run the following commands:

-      cd ~/Project
       npm install
       bower update
       vagrant up